New here? Start with the complete side hustle guide →

 Day 2 — Create a lead magnet and set up a landing page.
 Kit’s built-in landing pages are clean and convert well.
 If you’re not sure what to offer, my guide to building your email list covers lead magnet ideas in detail.

 Days 3–7 — Write and set up your welcome sequence.
-Five emails is enough to start.
-Introduce yourself, share your best content, teach something useful, make a natural recommendation.
+Five emails is enough to start: introduce yourself, share your best content, teach something useful, make a natural recommendation.
 My welcome email sequence guide walks through this step by step.

 Day 14 — Add a link trigger to one of your emails.
 When someone clicks a link about a specific topic, tag them automatically.
 That’s the foundation of smart segmentation.

-Day 30 — Review your open rates and click rates.
+Day 30 — Review your open and click rates.
 See what’s resonating and adjust.
 By this point you should have a working system and a growing list.

 Final Verdict